Jose Quintana on missing the White Sox — and loving life with the Cubs

 Maybe just a skosh.

 Would the Cubs even be in the playoffs if not for the contributions of Quintana?
 Since switching sides of town in a mid-July trade with the White Sox for four prospects — including top hitter Eloy Jimenez and pitcher Dylan Cease — Quintana has gone 7-3 with a 3.51 ERA.
-The Cubs are 10-4 in games he has started and head into the divisional round against the Nationals on a six-game winning streak in Quintana starts.
+The Cubs are 10-4 in games he has started and head into the divisional round against the Nationals on a six-game winning streak when he starts.

 Maybe they’d have staggered to the finish line in first without him, but they’d have about as much of a chance to win another World Series as Bears quarterback Mike Glennon has of going to the Pro Bowl.